 Bankrate notes that Arkansas has one of the nation's highest crime rates in the country and one of the lowest scores for health care.
 WalletHub's most recent ranking put the state dead last for quality of life.

-It’s worth noting that Arkansas wins high marks for affordability.
-You’ll have to decide if that outweighs the crushing summer humidity and the resulting hordes of hungry mosquitoes.
+Still, Arkansas wins high marks for affordability.
+You’ll have to decide if that outweighs the crushing summer humidity and resulting hordes of hungry mosquitoes.

 5. New York

 You might be surprised at what New York state has to offer retirees.
 Not far from the center of the universe that is Manhattan, you’ll find amazing trails and skiing in the Catskill Mountains, peaceful little towns and lovely wineries.